 Library Management in DxO Photolab 4

-In this post I’ll be looking at Library Management in DxO Photolab 4 in detail.
+In this post, I’ll be looking at Library Management in DxO Photolab 4 in detail.
 I’ll explain how it works in comparison with Adobe Lightroom and talk about why you might want to have a workflow including both products.
 For a wider discussion about the merits of DxO PhotoLab 4 check out my post How Good is DxO Photolab 4?

 Adobe Lightroom is a closed system, you import pictures from the camera or card into a Library.
 Add metadata and determine where you want the images to be stored.
 From that point on, the image exists inside a Lightroom library.

 In Photolab 4, an open system, the Library Module is called PhotoLibrary and it simply indexes the files you have in any location you point it at.
 So a good workflow would involve choosing a dedicated disk or a directory on your computer.
 Then create a subdirectory and call it something that will resonate when you look back in a year’s time.
 The way I do this is to have a dedicated disk, subdivided into subject/client folders.
-Inside those folders I’ll have a year and inside the year a date.
+Inside those folders, I’ll have a year and inside the year, a date.
 I move my images from the disk into the folder for the date they were taken.

 You might choose to organise your work differently.
-Some people will simply have a directory describing the images eg. Landscapes, with subfolders Spain, Lake District etc. That’s fine, the only thing I would say is be consistent.
+Some people will simply have a directory describing the images eg. Landscapes, with subfolders Spain, Lake District etc. That’s fine, the only thing I would say is to be consistent.

 Search in PhotoLab 4